 - Highly Recommended Labour and Employee Benefits practitioner in New York, 2003/04 edition of Global Counsel 3000.

-- Listed: Martindale-Hubbell (AV–highest peer review rating); Chambers USA; Marquis Who’s Who in the World, Who’s Who in America, Who’s Who in the East, Who’s Who in American Law; Law Business Research Ltd’s International Who’s Who of Management Labour & Employment Lawyers; Who’s Who Legal — The Int’l Who’s Who of Business Lawyers; whoswholegal.com; Mondaq’s Guide to The World’s Leading Labour & Employment Advisors; Euromoney’s Guide to The World’s Leading Labour & Employment Lawyers; Best Lawyers.
+- Listed over the years in: Martindale-Hubbell (AV–highest peer review rating); Chambers USA; Marquis Who’s Who in the World, Who’s Who in America, Who’s Who in the East, Who’s Who in American Law; Law Business Research Ltd’s International Who’s Who of Management Labour & Employment Lawyers; Who’s Who Legal — The Int’l Who’s Who of Business Lawyers; whoswholegal.com; Mondaq’s Guide to The World’s Leading Labour & Employment Advisors; Euromoney’s Guide to The World’s Leading Labour & Employment Lawyers; Best Lawyers.

 The 2005 Chambers commented that Kaye Scholer’s Employment practice is “traditionally thought of as a ‘powerhouse’ in employment litigation” and that “the firm has seen a rise in traditional labor work and counseling.
 It serves a raft of foreign clients with interests in the USA, advising on union organization and compliance matters.
 It maintains a reputation for ‘high-quality’ work ....
 Chair of employment and labor law Jay Waks is a highly regarded name about town.”